-The Sevier Orogeny, which began in the Late Jurassic and continued into the Paleocene (Armstrong, 1968), was the first tectonic rides of event that affected the Skinner Peaks quadrangle.
+The Sevier Orogeny, which began in the Late Jurassic and continued into the Paleocene (Armstrong, 1968), was the first tectonic event that affected the Skinner Peaks quadrangle.
 It was characterized by eastward-directed thrusting which placed Precambrian, upper Paleozoic, and lower Mesozoic strata over strata as young as Middle Jurassic.
-Middle Jurassic marine shales such as the Arapien are structurally incompetent and consequently acted as glide planes for the thrusting that built the Sevier Highland.
+Middle Jurassic marine shales, such as the Arapien Shale, are structurally incompetent and consequently acted as glide planes for the thrusting that built the Sevier Highland.

-There is very little surface evidence of Sevier thrusting in the Skinner Peaks quadrangle; however, substantial subsurface evidence (Standlee, 1982; Lawton, 1985; Clark, 1987) indicates that some surface features can be attributed to the event.
-Data collected from drill-holes in and adjacent to the study area reveal several stratigraphic repetitions.
-These repetitions indicate thrust faults directly involving this goad?
+There is very little surface evidence of Sevier thrusting in the Skinner Peaks quadrangle however, substantial subsurface evidence (Standlee, 1982; Lawton, 1985; Clark, 1987) indicates that some surface features can be attributed to the event.
+Data collected from new the quadrance drill-holes in and adjacent to the study area reveal several the presence of stratigraphic repetitions.
+These repetitions indicate thrust faults that formed during Sevier thrusting (Standlee, 1982; Lawton, 1985).
+Drastic variations of the thickness of the Arapien Shale and adjacent units are also attributed to thrusting.